 That’s why social networks have had much effect, because you can freely and anonymously make comments on forums.
 But what happens if the forum doesn’t have the information you are looking for?

 Generally, the questions that companies receive are the same ones over and over again: 80% of users have the same questions.
 So why not get a robot that answers 80% of these questions and at the same time engage with all of your visitors?

 This means great saving for both companies, and users don’t have to wait for someone to answer them on a forum, they don’t have to navigate aimlessly looking for information, and they are not afraid to ask something even though it may seem like a silly question.

 There are many tools to improve your customer satisfaction.
-In my 17+ years founding companies, I’ve never seen anything more effective and time-saving than use most as technology as possible to help my businesses.
-They’re far away more money healthy than human resources.
+In my 17+ years of founding companies, I’ve never seen anything as effective and time-saving as technology to help my businesses.
+They’re costly but way more worth than human resources.